Self-Supervised Aggregation of Diverse Experts for Test-Agnostic Long-Tailed Recognition: Method

-Intuitively, by adjusting logits to compensate the long-tailed distribution with prior $\pi$, this loss enables $E_2$ to output class-balanced predictions that simulate the uniform distribution.
+Intuitively, by adjusting logits to compensate for the long-tailed distribution with the prior $\pi$, this loss enables $E_2$ to output class-balanced predictions that simulate the uniform distribution.

-For \textbf{the backward expert} $E_3$, we seek to train it to simulate the inversely long-tailed class distribution.
-To this end, we follow the same idea of logit adjusted loss and adjust the prediction probability in the softmax loss by:

-where the inverse training prior $\bar{\pi}$ is obtained by inverting the order of training label frequencies $\pi$.
-We then propose a new inverse softmax loss to train the expert $E_3$:
+\textbf{The backward expert} $E_3$~~~ We seek to train this expert to simulate the inversely long-tailed class distribution.
+To this end, we propose a new \emph{inverse softmax loss}, based on the same rationale of logit adjusted losses~\cite{jiawei2020balanced,menon2020long}.
+Specifically, we adjust the prediction probability by: $ \hat{y}^k = \frac{\exp(v^k + \log \pi^k - \log \bar{\pi}^k)}{\sum_{c=1}^C \exp(v^c + \log \pi^c - \log \bar{\pi}^c)}$, where the inverse training prior $\bar{\pi}$ is obtained by inverting the order of training label frequencies $\pi$.
+Then, the new inverse softmax loss for the expert $E_3$ is defined as:

 where $v_3(\cdot)$ denotes the output logits of $E_3$ and $\lambda$ is a hyper-parameter.
-Intuitively, this loss adjusts the logits to compensate the long-tailed distribution with $\pi$, and further applies the reverse adjustment with $\bar{\pi}$.
-This enables $E_3$ to simulate the inversely long-tailed distribution well (please refer to Table~\ref{table_expert_learning} for empirical verification).
+Intuitively, this loss adjusts logits to compensate for the long-tailed distribution with $\pi$, and further applies reverse adjustment with~$\bar{\pi}$.
+This enables $E_3$ to simulate the inversely long-tailed distribution (cf. Table~\ref{table_expert_learning} for verification).